inquiron/devops-tech-test/README.md

 ### Task

-* Complete the `Dockerfile` located in the root of the project for the application that is in the `app/` directory.
+* Update the provided `Dockerfile` located in the root of the project for the application that is in the `app/` directory.
-* Ensure the Docker build process effectively utilises cache layers.
+* Ensure the Docker build process effectively utilises cache layers to minimise the steps to rebuild image when changes are introduced.
-* Ensure runtime image is as small as possible and has no vulnerabilities.
-(We are keen to be able to reproduce your steps for detecting vulnerabilities)
+* Ensure runtime image is as small as possible and has minimal or no vulnerabilities.
+(We are keen to be able to reproduce your steps for detecting vulnerabilities so please document how you verified image vulnerabilities)
-* Ensure the image is secure by ensuring permissions are set correctly.
+* Ensure the image is secure by setting permissions correctly include ownership.
 * Determine appropriate entrypoint and/or command for the running image.

 ### What we are looking for